-- A minimum of five years' experience serving youth, including those in foster care, members of racial, ethnic, and/or cultural minority groups, individuals with disabilities and others as previously described. - Board of Directors and staff, including senior management staff, who are representative of the racial, ethnic and/or cultural populations they plan to serve and intend to reach through the proposed project. - Letters of commitment from all schools, service providers, institutions and community-or faith-based organizations, juvenile detention centers, residential care facilities or other venues where project services will take place.
+- A minimum of five years' experience serving youth in foster care systems, adjudication systems, youth who are victims of trafficking and/or runaway and homeless youth or other marginalized youth between the ages of 10-13. - Letters of commitment from all schools, service providers, institutions and community-or faith-based organizations, juvenile detention centers, residential care facilities or other venues where project services will take place.
+Letters should be signed and submitted on official letterhead and uploaded into the pre-submission upload section in the Grants Gateway.